-Clark is in his first season as a graduate assistant at USC.
+Clark is in his second season (2016-17) as a graduate assistant at USC.
 He is working with the defensive line.

 He was a recruiting assistant with California’s football program in 2015.